Making a Travel Website

 When you are creating a new website for your tourism organization you start with your strategy.
+Without a strategy you won't be able to make a good website because it will be very hard to make the right content and design choices.

 In your strategy you have defined: